-The expansion of Blue Mountain Elementary would add 344 spaces (81% of the additional capacity required in this capital zone to 2035) to the East Capital Zone.
-If this addition was approved in 2024, the additional spaces will be available for September 2028.
+The expansion of Blue Mountain Elementary would add 333 spaces to the East Capital Zone.
+If this addition was approved in 2024, the additional spaces will be available for September 2026.

-For secondary schools, an expansion of Samuel Robertson Technical School would add 400 secondary spaces in the East Capital Zone.
-This will not eliminate the need for the 12 portables currently on site at this school.
+For secondary schools, an expansion of Samuel Robertson Technical School would add 700 secondary spaces in the East Capital Zone, and would reduce the need for portables in this capital zone.